around two million at risk for food, social media and video games – breaking latest news-breakinglatest.news-Breaking Latest News

 The problem involves the 12% of students (with a prevalence in males of lower secondary schools for which the percentage reaches 18%), with effects linked to a greater incidence of depression, aggression and social anxiety.

-“Here the problem is generated by the tendency of parents, and partly also teachers, to share with adolescents rather than to educate adolescents”, explains Novara. «Educational practices, made up of rules and limits, have been replaced by practices of simple care and sharing of time and/or interests and this leads to problems.
-Let’s think about the nocturnal use of digital devices, which is one of the most negative habits there is, for school results but also because it favors irritability and eating disorders.
+“Here the difficulty is generated by the tendency of parents, and partly also teachers, to share with adolescents rather than to educate adolescents,” explains Novara. «Educational practices, made up of rules and limits, have been replaced by practices of simple care and sharing of time and/or interests and this leads to problems.
+Let’s think about the nocturnal use of digital devices, which is one of the most negative habits there is, for school results but also because it promotes irritability and eating disorders.
 Instead of intervening, parents are often complacent, they wait for the boy to decide not to play video games at night anymore and this is impossible.
-Once the brain “hooks” on its pleasure areas, let’s think of a prolonged use of a device, it is no longer able to have reversible functions, i.e. to reverse.
+Once the brain “hooks” on its pleasure areas, as in the case of prolonged use of a device, it is no longer able to have reversible functions, i.e. to reverse.
 So the problem is once again in the adult world.
-We can’t just share time with teenagers and please them, we have an educational role,” says the expert.
+We can’t just share time with teenagers and please them, we have an educational role», says the expert.

 Social addiction